 - CSD 271 Introduction to Audiology

 - CSD 272 Hearing Rehabilitation

 - CSD 313 Augmentative Communication

 - CSD 320 Clinical Preparation and Management

 - CSD 327 (1) School Based Issues for SLPs

 - CSD 321 326 Clinical Study

 - CSD 330 & 331 Stuttering Assessment & Treatment

 - CSD 340 Speech Sound Disorders

 - CSD 341 Language Disorders

 - CSD 342 Seminar in Language/Learning Disabilities

 - CSD 350 Swallowing Disorders

 - CSD 352 Voice Disorders

-- CSD 351 Aphasia
+- CSD 351 Neurogenic Communication Disorders I Aphasia & Motor Speech Disorders

-- CSD 353 Adult Neuropathologies
+- CSD 353 Neurogenic Communication Disorders II Cognitive Communication Impairments (e.g., TBI, RHD, Dementia)

 - CSD 360 Research Methods in Communication Sciences and Disorders I

 - CSD 361 & CSD 363 Systematic Reviews in Communication Sciences and Disorders (In some cases, a thesis (CSD 362) or a research project may be substituted for CSD 361 & 363)

 Comparable courses taken at the UG level through Continuing Education or at another institution may not need to be repeated and may make room for elective courses with faculty permission.
-Equivalent graduate level coursework, up to nine credits, may be waived if approved by the graduate program coordinator, reducing the total number of in-residence credits needed for completion of the program.
 Students are required to take one to three credits of Clinical Study, CSD 321-326, for each semester they are active in the program.
 See the course schedules for the total number of credits required for the non-thesis track versus thesis track.

-For student entering the program in the fall of 2021:
+For students entering the program in the fall of 2021 or later: